Wayne-X/Atalantis/ProofOfConcept.md

 ####6.
 Proof Of Concept

+[6.
+Proof of Concept] lists capabilites specified by [5.
+Concept] and illustrates an action that the POC performs which illustrates the listed capability.

+Largest burden of POC rests on capability to send and receive payments, and utilize PayPal and Zinc APIs to automate reward item ordering.

 **Setup**

-Concept
+>Concept receives and stores user information
+POC receives user data and visibily stores them locally and on Atalanta server.

 **Tracking Data**

+>Concept obtains and analyzes data
+Existing available applications perform such instances of basic functionality.

 **Displaying Data**

+>Concept displays saved data
+Existing available applications perform such instances of basic functionality.

 **Contributing Funds**

+>Concept uses PayPal transaction services
+POC sends PayPal funds to own account

+>Concept stores and uses PayPal card ID
+POC uses PayPal API to obtain and visibly store PayPal card ID on Atalanta server

 **Defining Milestones and Rewards**

+>Concept compares stored data
+Existing available applications perform such instances of basic functionality.

 **Automatic Reward Purchasing**

+>Concept, when triggered, executes functions
+POC executes corresponding functions when triggered

+>Concept uses Zinc API to order Amazon items
+POC sends request to Zinc API using test userid "public" to illustrate Zinc API functionality

 ####7.
 Notes

-(note 1)  | will implement Facebook account integration in the future (note 2)  | will implement Facebook friend search in the future (note 3)  | PayPal is chosen for this step for security purposes (note 4)  | "Remember me" is securely implemented by storing PayPal card ID, which can only be used to transfer funds to Atalanta PayPal account
+(note 1)  | will implement Facebook account integration in the future

+(note 2)  | will implement Facebook friend search in the future

+(note 3)  | PayPal is chosen for this step for security purposes

+(note 4)  | "Remember me" is securely implemented by storing PayPal card ID, which can only be used to transfer funds to Atalanta PayPal account
-(note 5)  |

 III.
 Disclaimer
 ========